Class of 2022

 Devin graduated from Saint Thomas Aquinas High School, where he served on student government for four years and acted as student body president his senior year.
 He organized a canned food drive for Catholic Charities that raised 118,231 items in a week and also regularly worked with children with disabilities, teaching them the fundamentals of soccer through an organization named T.E.A.M.
 Soccer.
 He also participated in varsity track and field and soccer, was a National Merit Finalist, and was named a Kansas Governor’s Scholar.

 At Notre Dame, Devin has continued his involvement with Student Government, representing his residence hall on Freshman Class Council.
-During the 2019-2001 academic year, he will serve as sophomore Class vice president.
-Devin was the marketing campaign manager for The Shirt Committee, a student-led organization that sells 150,000 t-shirts yearly and uses all profits for student activities.
-Next year, he will be the committee’s vice president.
+During the 2019-2020 academic year, he will serve as sophomore class vice president.
+During his first year, Devin was the marketing campaign manager for The Shirt Committee, a student-led organization that sells 150,000 t-shirts yearly and uses all profits for student activities.
+Thie year, he is the committee’s vice president.
 During spring break, Devin traveled to London and Paris supporting by funding from a First Year of Studies grant.
-There he researched the alleged first portrait of Mary Wollstonecraft with two fellow Hesburgh-Yusko Scholars.
+There he researched the likely first portrait of Mary Wollstonecraft with two fellow HesburghYusko Scholars.
 Next semester, Devin will continue undergraduate research by serving as a research assistant in Dr. Jessica Payne’s neuroscience lab, which studies sleep, stress, and memory.

 - Areas of Study: Computer Science